 The pandemic adjusted some things for businesses, including tax filing dates.
 But COVID-19 also led to some adjustments in the write-offs businesses could claim.
 One of those is the net operating loss limitation, and the other has to do with qualified improvement property.

-First, net operating losses.
 The Coronavirus Aid, Relief and Economic Security Act (CARES Act) revised provisions of the Tax Cuts and Jobs Act (TCJA) that limited businesses to a net operating loss of only 80 percent of taxable income.
 This limitation is suspended for tax years going all the way back to 2018.
-You can carry back those losses on your 2020 tax return.

-The CARES Act also fixed a glitch that was introduced with the TCJA.
-The definition of qualified improvement property has now been included in the definition of a 15-year property instead of being a 39-year property, the latter of which made it ineligible for bonus depreciation.
-This has now been remedied, so businesses can take bonus depreciation on improvements they’ve made going all the way back to January 1, 2018.
+The CARES Act also fixed a glitch that was introduced by the TCJA.
+The definition of qualified improvement property has now been included in the definition of a 15-year property instead of being a 39-year property, which made it ineligible for bonus depreciation.
+This has now been remedied so businesses can take bonus depreciation on improvements they’ve made going all the way back to January 1, 2018.

 Read More: Define Capital Improvements